dixitmalviya10/dixitmalviya10/README.md

 -->

-## 👋 Hi, I'm Dixit Lohar
+# 👋 Hi, I'm Dixit Lohar

-I’m a passionate Frontend Developer with a focus on crafting engaging, user-friendly web applications.
+I’m a passionate **Frontend Developer** with a focus on crafting engaging, user-friendly web applications.
 My expertise lies in modern frontend technologies and libraries, ensuring clean and scalable code that delivers seamless experiences across devices.

-🌟 Skills & Tools
+### 🌟 Skills & Tools
-Languages: HTML5, CSS3, JavaScript (ES6+), TypeScript.
+- **Languages:** HTML5, CSS3, JavaScript (ES6+), TypeScript
-Libraries & Frameworks: React.js, Next.js, Redux, PrimeReact, Material UI, Rsuite.
+- **Libraries & Frameworks:** React.js, Next.js, Redux, PrimeReact, Material UI, Rsuite
-Styling: Tailwind CSS, Bootstrap, SASS, PrimeFlex.
+- **Styling:** Tailwind CSS, Bootstrap, SASS, PrimeFlex
-Version Control: Git, GitHub, GitLab.
+- **Version Control & CI/CD:** Git, GitHub, GitLab
-Additional Tools: VSCode, Figma, Chrome DevTools.
+- **Additional Tools:** VSCode, Figma, Chrome DevTools

-🔧 What I Do
+### 🔧 What I Do
-Build responsive and accessible web applications.
+- Build responsive and accessible web applications
-Collaborate with teams to create smooth user experiences.
+- Collaborate with teams to create smooth user experiences
-Integrate APIs and optimize performance for modern browsers.
+- Integrate APIs and optimize performance for modern browsers
-Implement design systems and reusable components.
+- Implement design systems and reusable components
-Stay up to date with the latest in web development.
+- Stay up to date with the latest in web development

-💼 Current Role
+### 💼 Current Role
-ReactJS Developer at Thinktanker, contributing to various innovative projects in the frontend ecosystem.
+- **ReactJS Developer** at Thinktanker, contributing to various innovative projects in the frontend ecosystem.

-📈 Projects & Contributions
+### 📈 Projects & Contributions
-Check out some of my featured repositories below, showcasing my work in frontend technologies.
+Check out some of my featured repositories below, showcasing my work in **React** and other frontend technologies.
 From custom-built components to full-stack applications, I love sharing code and collaborating with the community.

-🚀 Let's Connect!
+### 🚀 Let's Connect!
-Feel free to reach out via LinkedIn or explore my portfolio.
+Feel free to reach out via [LinkedIn](#) or explore my portfolio.
 I'm always open to exciting opportunities and collaboration.